Highlands-GIS/highlands-rastervision/readme.md

     ```
    If the process fails, the EC2 instance will automatically terminate.

-5. Check prediction progress by monitoring the object count in the target s3 path
+5. Check prediction progress by monitoring the object count in the target s3 path.
+There should be about **1900** objects when completed.
     ```shell
     aws s3 ls s3://njhighlands/geobia/impervious/2020/predicted/ | wc -l
     ```